1whohears/JourneyMapRadar/README.md

 https://www.curseforge.com/minecraft/mc-mods/journey-map-qol
 ## Features
+Note: this mod is incomplete.
+There are a lot of things I want to add, and I'd appreciate you're suggestions and bug reports.
 ### Mcheli Waypoint Radar
 If a player rides any mcheli aircraft that has an "entity radar" waypoints displaying the location of other players in their mcheli aircraft will be sent to the player.